 Contributions to a traditional IRA are tax-deductible if you’re not covered by an employer-sponsored plan.

 If you are, they may still be deductible, but it will be determined by your income level.
 Those income level limits also affect whether or not a spousal IRA will be tax-deductible.

 There are two sets of income limits.
 The first applies if you are covered by a retirement plan at work.
 It’s based on modified adjusted gross income, or MAGI.
-It looks like this:
+It looks like this for 2020:

 - Married filing separately, partially deductible up to $10,000, then no deduction permitted.

 The second set of income limits announced for 2020 is also based on MAGI.
 It applies if YOU are not covered by an employer plan, but your spouse is:

 - Married filing jointly, fully deductible up to $196,000, phased out up to $206,000, then no deduction permitted.

 - Married filing separately, partial deduction up to $10,000, then no deduction permitted.